83

 Swimming Pool Safety for Dogs

-With that said, safety is something to be concerned about when allowing a dog in or around the pool.
 Several times per year, we hear of dogs drowning in swimming pools.
-Mostly it is due to the fact that we sometimes overlook pool safety for our dogs.
-Following are some pool safety tips for dogs:
+Mostly it is due to the fact that we often overlook pool safety for our dogs.
+Following are some pool safety tips for your dogs:

 - Watch your dogs as you would your children when they are in the pool area.
 This might sound absurd, but not all dogs are able to take care of themselves when they are in the pool.
 If your dog does not take to water, you might want to consider installing a fence around the pool.